| R&D Trends and Special Analyses

 funding agencies including the Environmental Protection Agency (EPA),

-the U.S. Geological Survey (USGS), and the National Oceanic and Atmospheric
+the U.S. Geological Survey (USGS), the National Oceanic and Atmospheric

 Statistics on federally funded R&D generally make distinctions among basic research, applied research, development, and R&D facilities and capital equipment-terms that describe the "character of work" in R&D programs.
 (See Appendix 2 for definitions.)

 The figures shown in Tables I-5, I-6, and II-1 represent agencies' best attempts to classify basic and applied research, development, and R&D facilities within their R&D portfolios.
 The data reported here are imprecise and reflect the agencies' judgments as to how their R&D fits into the definitions for character of work.
-Table II-1 shows that basic research would increase 1.0 percent or $273 million to $26.8 billion in the FY 2005 budget, primarily because of a $480 million requested increase for basic research in NIH.
-NIH would provide the majority (57 percent) of federal basic research.
-Basic research excluding NIH would fall 1.8 percent or $207 million to $11.6 billion in FY 2005.
+Table II-1 shows that basic research would increase 3.1 percent or $813 million to an all-time high of $26.9 billion in the FY 2004 budget, primarily because of a $713 million requested increase for basic research in NIH.
+NIH would provide the majority (55 percent) of federal basic research.
+Basic research excluding NIH would rise by just 0.8 percent or $100 million to $12.1 billion in FY 2004.

 of weapons systems, including national missile defenses, new fighter planes,

 and an array of other expensive future weapons systems (see Chapter